The entire book appears at this link with chapters added after appearing online:

 brook down five steps; hops, skips, and jumps across freshly laid

 dog shit.
-Thanks for nothing beasty boy.
+Thanks for nothing, beasty boy.

 It seems like the typically fun day already, especially

 near 70 degrees.
-Wind wafts from the
+Wind wafting from the

-approximately 10 miles per hour.
+south-southwest, approximately 10 miles per hour.

 A quick surveillance of the scene reveals business as

 molasses Magazine Street.
+No neighbor out and about.

-small favors.
 A quiet gentle haze lingers.

-perfume permeates through languid air.
+Sweet honeysuckle perfume permeates languid air.

 Tyger prepares the first morning chore.